-Tharaka

-Nithi farmers

-reap benefits

-of contract

-farming and

-good farming

-practices

-are stepping up to educate farmers on other opportunities within the agribusiness value chain.
+Tharaka Nithi farmers reap benefits of contract farming and good farming practices ARMING entails more than just production - it is also a business.
+Stakeholders within civil society, the private sector and other organizations are stepping up to educate farmers on other opportunities within the agribusiness value chain.